Gene Quill

 Daniel Eugene Quill (December 15, 1927 – December 8, 1988) was an American jazz alto saxophonist who played often with Phil Woods in the duet Phil and Quill.
 Quill also worked as a sideman for Buddy DeFranco, Quincy Jones, Gene Krupa, Gerry Mulligan, and Claude Thornhill.
+He played on the last recording of Billie Holiday in 1959.
 In 1988, Quill died at the age of 60 in his hometown of Atlantic City, New Jersey.